dxw/RubbishThorClone/README.md

 ### $options_callback

 A callable that defines the options your subcommand accepts, using [OptionParser's API](https://github.com/mjijackson/optionparser).
-LameThorClone has a built in "help" command, whose output is also generated from the information you provide here (using OptionParser::addHead and soforth).
+RubbishThorClone has a built in "help" command, whose output is also generated from the information you provide here (using OptionParser::addHead and soforth).

-## LameThorClone::usage
+## RubbishThorClone::usage

 Emits a list of the subcommands you have defined, along with their short descriptions.

-## LameThorClone::start
+## RubbishThorClone::start

 Takes one argument ($argv), figures out what to do with it , and calls your callbacks as necessary.